denten-books/plain-text/0-intro.md

 entail the corresponding erasure of content on the disk.
 The erased word could persist and even multiply across other storage drives and devices.

-In this book, I will argue that some of the higher-level political afflictions of the contemporary public sphere---mass surveillance and online censorship, for example---relate to our failure as readers and writers to come to terms with the changing conditions of digital textuality.
+In this book, I will argue that some of contemporary public sphere's ideological afflictions---the acquiescence to routine surveillance and censorship, for example---relate to our failure as readers and writers to come to terms with the changing material conditions of digital text.
 A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, or online deliberation, would do well to take heed of the textual building blocks at their foundation.
 The structure of discursive formation---documents and narratives---has long been at the center of both computer science and literary theory.
 Using primary sources from both disciplines, *Plain Text* uncovers the shared history of literary machines,